JasonHaley/semantic-kernel-getting-started/samples/demos/BostonAzure-June2024/demo-script.md

 Whatever endpoint where it’ll stream back to the client all the words in whatever was provided as the query string argument.
 By default when returning an IAsyncEnumerable<string> like this from a minimal APIs endpoint, ASP.NET will serialize as JSON, so the client just does the inverse, deserializes the streaming JSON back to an IAsyncEnumerable<string>.
 I typed into the client a simple sentence and demonstrated the end-to-end working, with words streaming back to the client.

-Then I these lines and remove the `GetREsponseAsync` method
+Then I these lines and remove the `GetResponseAsync` method
 ```csharp

 // Step 1: get connection to LLM working and round trip